 Spa Resort Hawaiians, Japan

 Spa Resort Hawaiians, Japan.

-How do I get there from the nearest station?
+How do I get to Spa Resort Hawaiians from Tokyo?

+Spa Resort Hawaiians, Japan